-- Design/Develop sustainable solutions for societal issues with environmental considerations applying the basic engineering knowledge.
-[Create] - Analyze and review research literature to synthesize research methods including design of experiments to provide valid conclusion.
+- Develop sustainable solutions for societal issues with environmental considerations applying the basic engineering knowledge.
+[Apply] - Analyze and review research literature to synthesize research methods including design of experiments to provide valid conclusion.
 [Analyze] - Utilize the new tools, algorithms, techniques to provide valid conclusion following the norms of engineering practice.
-[Apply] - Test and Evaluate the performance of the developed solution using appropriate techniques and tools.
-[Evaluate] - Apply management principles to function effectively in the project team for project execution.
-[Affective Domain] - Engage in learning for effective project implementation in the broadest context of technological change with consideration for public health, safety, cultural and societal needs.
-[Affective Domain]

-Write effective reports and make clear presentation to the engineering community and society.
-[Psychomotor Domain]
+[Apply] - Test and evaluate the performance of the developed solution using appropriate techniques and tools.
+[Create] - Apply management principles to function effectively in the project team for project execution.
+[Apply] - Write effective reports and make clear presentation to the engineering community and society.
+[Analyze]